MelvinJ95/Database_Dev/README.md

  #### Group Chat
    In order to see posts and messages, a user must be part of at least 1 group.
 A group can only have 1 admin but is not limited in the amount of members.
 An admin must be part of the group it administrates.
 Inside a group a user will be able to post an see the posts of every member in the group.
  #### Post
    A post is a multimedia file (image or video) with a caption and hashtags that will be shared within a group.
 A post can only have 1 user but a user can post multiple times.
 A post can be tagged with hashtags.
- #### Message
-   A message is a comment to an existing post.
-It cannot be tagged, reacted and cannot possess a multimedia file.
-Replies are messages referencing another message
+A reply is a post without multimedia.
+A reply to a post is a comment.
+A comment can be replied, but a reply cannot be replied.
  #### Reaction
    A like or dislike in a post.
 A user can only react once per post.
  #### Hashtag